Colors and Color Lists

 See the section Working with Images for more information.

 A color list is created in the "Colors" section.
-The number, name and color information will be filled out automatically.
-The "name" column in a list of unique colors will be a number representing the number of times that color appears in the image.
+The number, name and color information are filled out automatically.
+The name is set to the number of times that color appears in the image.
 The name column in a list of colors made using the target marquee represents the x/y coordinates where that color appears in the image.

 We also recommend clicking the new (untitled) color list and selecting "Use as primary data source" from the list popup menu.
-This will help make the list properly available to other transformations in the workflow.
+The image file is closed and the list itself becomes the data for the target displayed in the image area.

 To convert a list to an image